 ADVISING All academic affairs for graduate students in the department are directed by the departmental graduate adviser who is assisted by the administrative staff of the Graduate Division.
 The graduate adviser establishes, at the time of admission to graduate study, a guidance committee for each student that consists of three faculty members for each student.
-The chair of the guidance committee acts as the provisional adviser until a permanent adviser is selected.
+The guidance committee supports the student until a doctoral committee is established.
+The chair of the guidance committee acts as the provisional adviser until the student secures a permanent adviser, ideally by the end of the first year.
 Service as a provisional adviser is designed to be provisional for both professor and student.
 It does not commit the professor to supervise the dissertation, nor does it commit the student to a provisional adviser.
 The provisional adviser serves until a permanent adviser is found and the doctoral dissertation committee is established.
 Students are required, as part of their degree requirements, to find a faculty member who agrees to serve as their permanent adviser and dissertation research supervisor/chair of the doctoral committee.
 Students who fail to find or retain a permanent adviser and dissertation research supervisor will be placed in departmental probationary status for one quarter.
-If the student does not find an adviser by the end of that quarter, they are recommended for termination of graduate study to the Graduate Division.
+If the student does not find an adviser by the end of that quarter, they are recommended for academic disqualification to the Graduate Division.
 Students are urged to discuss permanent sponsorship and dissertation research with faculty at the earliest opportunity, to pick a permanent adviser by the end of their first year, and are expected to advance to candidacy by the end of Winter Quarter of their third year of graduate study.
-Note on the formation of guidance committees: Each student is responsible for securing a guidance committee during Fall quarter, which must consist of a provisional advisor and two faculty members.
+Note on the formation of guidance committees: Each student is responsible for securing a guidance committee at the start Fall quarter, which must consist of a provisional advisor and two faculty members.
 Students should arrange an introductory meeting for the start of Fall quarter with committee members and complete a first-year course plan to be submitted to the Graduate Student Affairs Officer, Tessa Villasenor, once completed.
-During Fall quarter the guidance committee is responsible for developing a first-year course plan with the student, and during Spring quarter guidance committee members must evaluate the Departmental Written Qualifying Examination part II.
+During Fall quarter the guidance committee is responsible for developing a first-year course plan with the student, and during Spring quarter guidance committee members must evaluate the Departmental Written Qualifying Examination (DWQE).
 In many but not all cases, guidance committee members may later serve on a student's doctoral committee.
 COURSE REQUIREMENTS Students must enroll for full-time study as defined by the university.
 Doctoral students must complete a minimum of 20 units of graduate-level courses (200-series).
-Students must take the following courses during their first year: (1) two from Ecology and Evolutionary Biology M200A, 200B, and 200C; (2) Ecology and Evolutionary Biology 250.
+Students must take the following courses during their first year: Ecology and Evolutionary Biology M200A, 200B, and 250.
 Students also must complete an advanced course (100 or 200 series) in statistics, biomathematics, or bioinformatics.
-Other specific course requirements are established individually for each student by the guidance committee.
-Note: Students are also strongly recommended to participate in the 1 unit EEB Quantitative Bootcamp (EEB 201) at the beginning of their first Fall Quarter.
+Other specific course recommendations are established individually for each student by the guidance committee.
+Note: Students are also strongly recommended to participate in the 1 unit EEB Quantitative Bootcamp (EEB 201) at the beginning of the first Fall Quarter.
 TEACHING EXPERIENCE Each student is required to serve a minimum of three terms as a teaching assistant.